SWFSC/CruzPlot/cran-comments.md

 * ubuntu 20.04 (on github actions) R-devel and release

 ## R CMD check results
-There were no ERRORs or WARNINGs
+There were no ERRORs, WARNINGs, or NOTEs

-There was one NOTE on win-builder:

-* New maintainer: Sam Woodman <sam.woodman@noaa.gov>, Old maintainer(s): Samuel Woodman <sam.woodman@noaa.gov>

-I updated my name to be consistent with my other packages.

 ## Downstream dependencies
 No downstream dependencies